Tens of thousands of dreams have come true at Keuka College. Yours are next.

 Although Keuka College does not have an application deadline, the HEOP process has deadlines because of its selectivity.

 - Interview and Writing Sample: This is a required part of the application process.
-If you meet the academic and financial requirements you will be contacted by the HEOP Selection Committee to schedule an interview between Feb.
-1 and April 1.
+If you meet the academic and financial requirements you will be contacted by the HEOP Selection Committee to schedule an interview by March 31.

 Note For Transfer Students